 There are some important things to note from Mr. Hobbs’ definition.
 The Notice of Completion typically comes from the property owner on a private project to notify the participants on a project – specifically, the parties that have Mechanics Lien Rights – that the project has been completed.
-The bottom line is that in just about every case when an owner files a Notice of Completion, the window of time available to file a mechanics lien is shortened.
-Read on for more info on the Notice of Completion document and its impact on your lien rights.
+Other parties higher up on the payment chain, like prime contractors or general contractors, can file a Notice of Completion too.

 Where Does a Notice of Completion Matter for Private Construction Projects?

-The table (below) outlines the basics regarding the date of completion trigger and what happens if an owner decides to file a Notice of Completion in one of these 4 states.
+The table below outlines the basics regarding the date of completion trigger.
+It also covers what happens if an owner files a Notice of Completion in one of these 4 states.